j-rods/CV/README.md

 Having a keen interest in software development, I decided to join Makers Academy which is one of the leading developer bootcamps in Europe.
 With Makers I have learned the principles of software developer craftsmanship and now I am ready to take on a new challenge.

-I am seeking an opportunity in an environment where I will continue to develop as a front end developer and participate in defining success.
-This would give me the support to expand my knowledge, improve my skills, learn new techniques and progress professionally.
+I am seeking an opportunity in an environment where I will continue to develop and participate in defining success.
+This would give me the support to expand my knowledge, improve my skills, learn new technologies, techniques and progress professionally.

 ## Understanding of: